-The decreases in selling, general and administrative expense for the three and six months ended September 30, 2009 compared to the corresponding periods in the prior year were primarily due to (i) our overall reduction in headcount from September 30, 2008 levels; (ii) lower accruals for bonuses and other incentive compensation; and (iii) the suspension of our matching contributions to our associates' 401(k) accounts effective July 1, 2009.
-During the current fiscal year, we also reduced our professional and outside services expenses primarily as a result of our efforts to conserve costs and scale back our usage of certain of these services as well as various efficiencies gained in our internal control assessment and other financial reporting obligations.
+The decreases in selling, general and administrative expense for the three and nine months ended December 31, 2009 compared to the corresponding periods in the prior year were primarily due to (i) our overall reduction in headcount from December 31, 2008 levels; (ii) lower accruals for bonuses and other incentive compensation primarily due to lower sales in the current periods; and (iii) the suspension of our matching contributions under our 401(k) plan effective July 1, 2009.
+During the current fiscal year, we also reduced our professional and outside services expenses primarily as a result of our efforts to conserve costs and scale back our usage of these services, along with various efficiencies gained in our internal control assessment and other financial reporting obligations.

 Research and Development Expense.
-The following tables present research and development expense for the three and six months ended September 30, 2009 and 2008:
+The following tables present research and development expense for the three and nine months ended December 31, 2009 and 2008: